astronomer/docs/learn/example-ms-teams-callback.md

 ## Send task failure notifications to MS Teams

 Follow these steps to receive notifications in MS Teams for failed tasks in an example DAG.
-Refer to the [Airflow callbacks section](error-notifications-in-airflow.md#airflow-callbacks) of our notifications guide to learn how to set up notifications for other types of events.
+Refer to the [Apache Airflow® callbacks section](error-notifications-in-airflow.md#airflow-callbacks) of our notifications guide to learn how to set up notifications for other types of events.

 1. Open the folder containing your Astro Project.
 Copy the contents of the `include` folder in the [project GitHub repository](https://github.com/astronomer/cs-tutorial-msteams-callbacks/tree/main/include) to your Astro project `include` folder.